Feature Request - WMS Pick - Expand Collapse BOM behaviour

 Hi Guys,

-This is in regards to the Expand / Collapse button on the WMS during the PICK process.
+This is in regards to the Expand / Collapse button on the WMS during the PICK process, and why I believe it needs a total overhaul / rework.

 Current Implementation